BobochD-Brew/battuta/README.md

 # Battuta

+A experimental signals based /frontend/ framework allowing to use JSX with non-component objects\
-a sketchy experimental frontend framework highly inspired from [solidjs](https://www.solidjs.com/) and [solid-three](https://github.com/solidjs-community/solid-three)
+highly inspired from [solidjs](https://www.solidjs.com/) and [solid-three](https://github.com/solidjs-community/solid-three)

 ## Setup a new project